zazuko/travertin-example/README.md

-# aLOD Example Dataset
+# Travertin Example Dataset

-This is a small example dataset for aLOD.
+This is a small example dataset for Travertin.